taehyounpark/queryosity/docs/pages/conceptual.md

 - **Lockstep.** If two actions each have a variation of the same name, they are in effect together.
 - **Transparent.** If only one action has a given variation, then the nominal is in effect for the other.

-All variations are processed at once in a single dataset traversal, i.e. they do not incur additional runtime overhead other than what is already required to perform the actions themselves.
+All variations are processed at once in a single dataset traversal; in other words, they do not incur any additional runtime overhead other than what is needed to perform the actions themselves.

 @image html variation.png "Propagation of systematic variations."